Good Fortune - Corporate Headquarters

 "Your prosperity, our priority."

 From street-level credit terminals to premium wealth management suites, Good Fortune Banking touches every financial transaction in the Sprawl.
-The red-and-gold branded ATMs are everywhere—convenient, accessible, and charging fees you don't notice until they've compounded.
+Savings, checking, basic loans—high volume, low margins, but essential for customer acquisition and data collection.
+The red-and-gold branded ATMs styled like red envelope dispensers are everywhere: convenient, accessible, and charging fees you don't notice until they've compounded.

 Good Fortune Credit